-410 3.4 The value of noise
+3.4.
+The Value of Noise

-Noise in biological neural systems is believed to add value (besides just being cheap), for example by encoding probability distributions and enabling neural Baysian estimations of posteriors Ma et al. (2006).
-In addition, injection of noise while training engineered NNs can improve trained accuracy An (1996).
+Noise in biological neural systems is believed to add value (besides just being cheap), for example by encoding probability distributions and enabling neural Baysian estimations of posteriors (Ma et al., 2006).
+In addition, injection of noise while training engineered NNs can improve trained accuracy (An, 1996).
 Our experiments indicate that in the AL-MB, noise has two other potential benefits, coupled with a caveat.

 First, noise in the AL adds an extra dimension to MB odor encoding, increasing the granularity of its odor responses (Figure 3).
-The MB responds to odors in two ways: (i) by the number of KCs that are responsive, and (ii) by the reliability (eg from 10% to 100%) of their responses.
-This can be seen in the effect of octopamine on KC odor response, Figure 3 (B).
-Octopamine boosts MB odor response by increasing the number of active KCs (horizontal shift in response curves) and also by increasing the reliability of responsive KCs (vertical shift in responsivity curves).
-Both these shifts represent a stronger MB response and translate into stronger EN response.
+The MB responds to odors in two ways: (i) by the number of KCs that are responsive, and (ii) by the reliability (eg from 10 to 100%) of their responses.
+This can be seen in the effect of octopamine on KC odor response, Figure 3B.
+Octopamine boosts MB odor response by increasing the number of active KCs (horizontal shift in response curves) and also by increasing the reliability of responsive KCs (vertical shift in response and translate into stronger EN response.